 UChicago CS manages and participates in a number of programs and initiatives that support students from groups underrepresented in the field.
 You can read about some examples below.

-We recently released our departmental Broadening Participation in Computing (BPC) plan, which aims to foster an inclusive environment where students from all backgrounds can achieve their highest potential.
+We recently released our departmental Broadening Participation in Computing (BPC) plan, which has been verified by BPCnet.org.
+It aims to foster an inclusive environment where students from all backgrounds can achieve their highest potential.

 The departmental BPC plan builds on existing strengths and collaborations, while fostering new efforts.
 It will grow and evolve based on community engagement, stakeholder feedback, and impact assessment.
 Community input is vital, it can be provided here, and when normal operations resume via town halls and topical meetings.